Skip to content

 UNUSED_RETURN_VALUE Bare-statement call of a FUNCTION POU with a declared return type Discarded returns from external library functions whose signatures we don't see, calls via pointer-to-function

-ARRAY_SINGLE_ELEMENT ARRAY [n..n] OF T where bounds are literals Bounds expressed as named constants that happen to evaluate equal (we'd need constant resolution per dimension)
+ARRAY_SINGLE_ELEMENT ARRAY [n..n] OF T where bounds are literals Bounds expressed as named constants that happen to evaluate equal (we'd need constant resolution per dimension); multi-dim arrays where only one dimension is [n..n] (only the first dimension is examined)

 VARIABLE_SHADOWING Local declaration with the same name as a VAR_GLOBAL Shadowing across nested scopes, methods inside an FB hiding the FB's locals, we only check local-vs-global